-Table 16: Summary of system macros
+Table 15: Summary of system macros

-Macro Description delay Delays execution disableInterrupts Disables generation of interrupts driverType Verifies the driver type enableInterrupts Enables generation of interrupts evaluate Interprets the input string as an expression and evaluates it. fillMemory8 Fills a specified memory area with a byte value. fillMemory16 Fills a specified memory area with a 2-byte value. fillMemory32 Fills a specified memory area with a 4-byte value. isBatchMode Checks if C-SPY is running in batch mode or not. loadImage Loads an image. memoryRestore Restores the contents of a file to a specified memory zone memorySave Saves the contents of a specified memory area to a file messageBoxYesNo Displays a Yes/No dialog box for user interaction openFile Opens a file for I/O operations orderInterrupt Generates an interrupt popSimulatorInterruptExecu tingStack Informs the interrupt simulation system that an interrupt handler has finished executing readFile Reads from the specified file readFileByte Reads one byte from the specified file readMemory8, readMemoryByte Reads one byte from the specified memory location readMemory16 Reads two bytes from the specified memory location readMemory32 Reads four bytes from the specified memory location registerMacroFile Registers macros from the specified file resetFile Rewinds a file opened byopenFile setAdvancedTriggerBreak Sets an advanced trigger breakpoint setCodeBreak Sets a code breakpoint setConditionalBreak Sets a conditional breakpoint
+Macro Description delay Delays execution disableInterrupts Disables generation of interrupts driverType Verifies the driver type enableInterrupts Enables generation of interrupts evaluate Interprets the input string as an expression and evaluates it. fillMemory8 Fills a specified memory area with a byte value. fillMemory16 Fills a specified memory area with a 2-byte value. fillMemory32 Fills a specified memory area with a 4-byte value. isBatchMode Checks if C-SPY is running in batch mode or not. loadImage Loads an image. memoryRestore Restores the contents of a file to a specified memory zone memorySave Saves the contents of a specified memory area to a file messageBoxYesCancel Displays a Yes/Cancel dialog box for user interaction messageBoxYesNo Displays a Yes/No dialog box for user interaction openFile Opens a file for I/O operations orderInterrupt Generates an interrupt popSimulatorInterruptExecu tingStack Informs the interrupt simulation system that an interrupt handler has finished executing readFile Reads from the specified file readFileByte Reads one byte from the specified file readMemory8, Reads one byte from the specified memory location readMemoryByte readMemory16 Reads two bytes from the specified memory location readMemory32 Reads four bytes from the specified memory location registerMacroFile Registers macros from the specified file resetFile Rewinds a file opened byopenFile setCodeBreak Sets a code breakpoint setDataBreak Sets a data breakpoint

-Table 16: Summary of system macros (Continued)
+Table 15: Summary of system macros (Continued)

-Macro Description setDataBreak Sets a data breakpoint setDataLogBreak Sets a data log breakpoint setLogBreak Sets a log breakpoint setRangeBreak Sets a range breakpoint setSimBreak Sets a simulation breakpoint setTraceStartBreak Sets a trace start breakpoint setTraceStopBreak Sets a trace stop breakpoint sourcePosition Returns the file name and source location if the current execution location corresponds to a source location strFind Searches a given string for the occurrence of another string subString Extracts a substring from another string targetDebuggerVersion Returns the version of the target debugger toLower Returns a copy of the parameter string where all the characters have been converted to lower case toString Prints strings toUpper Returns a copy of the parameter string where all the characters have been converted to upper case unloadImage Unloads a debug image writeFile Writes to the specified file writeFileByte Writes one byte to the specified file writeMemory8, Writes one byte to the specified memory location writeMemoryByte writeMemory16 Writes a two-byte word to the specified memory location writeMemory32 Writes a four-byte word to the specified memory location
+Macro Description setDataLogBreak Sets a data log breakpoint setLogBreak Sets a log breakpoint setSimBreak Sets a simulation breakpoint setTraceStartBreak Sets a trace start breakpoint setTraceStopBreak Sets a trace stop breakpoint sourcePosition Returns the file name and source location if the current execution location corresponds to a source location strFind Searches a given string for the occurrence of another string subString Extracts a substring from another string targetDebuggerVersion Returns the version of the target debugger toLower Returns a copy of the parameter string where all the characters have been converted to lower case toString Prints strings toUpper Returns a copy of the parameter string where all the characters have been converted to upper case unloadImage Unloads a debug image writeFile Writes to the specified file writeFileByte Writes one byte to the specified file writeMemory8, Writes one byte to the specified memory location writeMemoryByte writeMemory16 Writes a two-byte word to the specified memory location writeMemory32 Writes a four-byte word to the specified memory location cancelAllInterrupts

-Table 16: Summary of system macros (Continued)
+Table 15: Summary of system macros (Continued)